-The retail sector in Australia is expected to undergo some significant change in the near future, with the rapid increase in Woolworths and Coles sales through the world's fourth largest retailer, Germany's Schwarz Group).
+The retail sector in Australia is expected to undergo some significant change in the near future, with the rapid increase in Woolworths and Coles sales through their online channels, Amazon Marketplace's launch and anticipated entry of new retailer Kaufland (operated by the world's fourth largest retailer, Germany's Schwarz Group).
 Emerging health trends and local sourcing are also two growing trends which are becoming more important to consumers.